DavidF-22/ICS3909-FYP/README.md

-# miRBind2: miRNA Target Site Prediction - David Farrugia FYP (Final Year Project) Year3 Sem1 (2024/2025)
+# miRBind2: miRNA Target Site Prediction

 ## Project Overview
 miRBind is a deep learning-based project focused on predicting microRNA (miRNA) target site binding.
 The project explores different neural network architectures to enhance the accuracy of miRNA-mRNA interaction predictions.
 This work is part of ongoing research in bioinformatics, specifically in the area of post-transcriptional gene regulation.